9 Ways Your Health Care Provider Might Be Committing Fraud (and Costing You Money)

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Regardless of your medical coverage (or lack thereof), it’s important to keep an eye on bills.
-There could be inaccurate and even fraudulent charges that shouldn’t be your, or your insurance provider's, responsibility.
+The last thing you need is to be overcharged or have your insurance provider decline your legitimate claims.

 Billing for services not performed